-While this is the normal case there are particular positions where it might be acceptable for a player to continue, which include:
+While this is the normal case there are particular positions where it might be acceptable for a player to continue (where Pass is not a logical alternative), which include:

 - Responder holds an unshown but useful void. - After a response showing 0/3, 0/4 or 1/4, responder has the higher value.